Wchessgm/Model-Rocket-Stereoscopic-Tracker/README.md

 # Model Rocket Stereoscopic Tracker

-This Python application analyzes two 60 FPS smartphone videos of a model rocket launch, tracks the fluorescent orange nose cone using HSV color detection, synchronizes the footage, and estimates altitude, velocity, and acceleration using stereoscopic triangulation.
+This Python application analyzes two 60 FPS smartphone videos of a model rocket launch, tracks a user-specified color (like a bright nose cone or fins) using customizable HSV thresholding, synchronizes the footage, and estimates altitude, velocity, and acceleration using stereoscopic triangulation.

 ## Requirements